 Complaint For Custody

-This is where it is absolutely essential to have an attorney skilled in the art of presenting your side of the case in a fashion that will convince the Judge that YOU are the most responsible parent and that YOU are in that child bests interest.
-We work with each client before trial to determine exactly what we want to Judge to do, and then we develop a strategy to convince the Court to do it.
+This is where it is absolutely essential to have an attorney skilled in the art of presenting your side of the case in a fashion that will convince the Judge that YOU are the most responsible parent and that YOU are in that child’s best interest.
+We work with each client before trial to determine exactly what we want the Judge to do, and then we develop a strategy to convince the Court to do it.

 3 Essential Steps in Preparing For a Custody Case

-Do You Have a Custody Dispute and Need a Law Firm Who Can Aggressively Represent You?
+Do You Have a Child Custody Case and Need a Law Firm Who Can Aggressively Represent You?